Secure CheckoutPersonal information is secured with SSL technology.

 11. Land-Use Planning for a Sustainable Future in Papua New Guinea

-12. A Model Conservation Ranger Program in Papua New Guinea
+12. A Model Tree Kangaroo Conservation Ranger Program in Papua New Guinea

 13. Community-Based Conservation on the Huon Peninsula: The Model of the YUS Conservation Area

-15. Using a One Health Approach: Healthy Village Healthy Forest
+15. Using a One Health Model: Healthy Village Healthy Forest

 16. Building Conservation Leadership in Papua New Guinea for Tree Kangaroo Conservation

 17. Status of Tree Kangaroo Science and Conservation in Indonesian New Guinea

 IV.
 CONSERVATION SOLUTIONS: Role of Zoos

 19. Genetics and General Husbandry of Tree Kangaroos in Zoos

 20. Biology and Health of Tree Kangaroos in Zoos

 21. Reproductive Biology and Behavior of Tree Kangaroos in Zoos